-Download ❯ How to Start a Remote ELPAC Test Session Grades K–2
+Download ❯ How to Start a Remote ELPAC Test Session K–2

 Resources for Remote Testing for K–2

-The DFAs are available to better support consistent remote administration of the Initial ELPAC.
-Access the appropriate grade-level DFA in TOMS by selecting Initial ELPAC DFA under the [Resources] tab.
+The PFAs and DFAs are available to better support consistent remote administration of the Summative ELPAC.
+Access the appropriate grade-level DFA in TOMS by selecting Summative ELPAC DFA under the [Resources] tab.
 Additional resources for remote testing, like the Teacher Answer Book and the Student Writing Response Sheets, can be downloaded if needed.
-View the Access Remote Test Administration Resources subsection for details.
+Refer to the Access Remote Test Administration Resources section for details.

 TE Controls the Web-based Student Testing Interface

-The Initial ELPAC domains for students in K–2 are designed to be administered one-on-one.
+ELPAC domains for students in K–2 are designed to be administered one-on-one.
 TEs will be able to control both the Test Administrator Interface and the web-based Student Testing Interface for each student.
-The student will need to be able to audio and video access the TE, as well as see the TE’s shared screen.
+The student will need to have audio and video access to the TE, as well as see the TE’s shared screen.

 Take the following steps to manage a remote session where the web-based Student Testing Interface will be run on the TE’s device: